-The Uni-Mod can be integrated into various types of systems, such as: primary electricity production, HVAC, vehicle powertrains, and off-road equipment.
+The Uni-Mod can be integrated into various types of systems, including electricity production, HVAC, and the power-train for machines and vehicles.

 All components and operating fluids that make up a Uni-Mod engine are contained in standard shaped modular cases.
 Modules are plugged into "hydraulic bus-bars".
-A Uni-Mod can run solo or in parallel with as many as needed.
+A Uni-Mod operates solo or in parallel with as many modules needed.
 A Uni-Mod module can be easily swapped out of a system for service.
 This significantly reduces down time and makes for a very "mechanic friendly" machine.